More results found.

 Equitable School Revolving Fund

 On behalf of the Equitable School Revolving Fund (ESRF), I would like to welcome you to our BondLink investor relations website.
 ESRF holds proven, high-performing public charter school loans and offers investors an 'A' rated Revolving Loan Fund structure - one that is based off of best practices from the municipal securities market.
-You can read a summary of our Fund and initial $100 million bond offering here.
-Moreover, ESRF benefits from the extensive public charter school expertise carried by the team at Equitable Facilities Fund, the non-profit entity which serves as ESRF's Program Administrator.
+You can read a summary of our Fund and last year's highly successful initial $111 million bond offering here.
+We are planning a second bond sale in summer 2020 and look forward to providing an update on our fund's progress soon.
+ESRF also benefits from the extensive public charter school expertise carried by the team at Equitable Facilities Fund, the non-profit entity which serves as ESRF's Program Administrator.

 I hope you find this website useful as you seek to better understand the credit and structural fundamentals of the Equitable School Revolving Fund.
 Please do not hesitate to contact me through email at firstname.lastname@example.org or by phone at (734) 730-1025 with any questions or suggestions.